Page cover

 Max Yield

-How much of this product do you have capacity to produce in a single run.
+Specify how much of this product you have the capacity to produce in a single production run.

 Batch Shelf Life